 Roll or stretch your dough out to the desired shape or size, making sure not to stretch it to less than ¼-inch thick.
 Remember, while rolling is easier, it produces a flatter slightly more dense dough.
 Stretching makes a slightly lighter, fluffier crust.
 I rolled my dough about half way, then hand stretched the rest of the way.

 Transfer your dough to your preferred type of pan (notes on the results you’ll get from different pans is above the recipe).
-I used a parchment lined sheet pan, which will result in a softer bottom crust, but is waaaaay easier to clean up.
-(This is a splatterware sheet pan from Rove & Swig)
+I used a parchment-lined sheet pan, which will result in a softer bottom crust, but is waaaaay easier to clean up.

 Add your preferred sauce and toppings (Homemade Pizza Sauce, fresh mozzarella, pepperoni, dried oregano, and crushed red pepper in photo above).